This Too is Hebel: The Thesis Series

 This series adapts my Master of Theological Studies thesis, “’This Too is Hebel’: Divine Absence, Oppression, and the Problem of Suffering in Qoheleth,” into a public-facing sequence of essays.
-It explores Ecclesiastes not as resignation, but as theological protest: a book that names suffering, oppression, and divine hiddenness without rushing toward easy consolation.
+It explores Ecclesiastes not as resignation, but as theological protest.
+That is, a book that names suffering, oppression, and divine hiddenness without rushing toward easy consolation.

 Central Argument